 Canada ranked 8th in higher education expenditures on research and development (HERD) as a proportion of GDP in 2020.
 Canada’s HERD intensity has slipped from 2nd among OECD countries since 2004.

 Canada ranked 26th out of 37 countries in the OECD in business expenditures on research and development (BERD) as a share of GDP in 2020.
 This is well below the OECD average (0.86% of GDP in Canada compared to 1.92% of GDP across the OECD).

 Canada has one of the lowest proportions of public funding of all OECD countries.
-It is ranked 27th in terms of the proportion of public funding versus private funding.
+It is ranked 30th out of 36 OECD countries in terms of the proportion of public funding versus private funding in 2018.

 This table shows the average salaries for full-time university teachers by rank at doctoral, comprehensive and baccalaureate institutions in the United States.

 In 2019, Canada ranked 23rd in university-level student-teacher ratios, slipping from 11th in 2014.

 In 2019, Canada ranked 6th out of 34 OECD countries in terms of the percentage of women among post-secondary teachers, making up 53.8% of teachers.
 However, this rank drops to 15th out of 29 OECD countries at the university level, with women only making up 44.1% of the share of university teachers.